bparanj/crystal/programming/iac/docs/basics/key-pair.md

 ### Key Differences

 1. **Use Case**: Key pairs are specific to SSH access for EC2 instances.
-Secrets Manager is for a wide range of secrets, including database credentials, API keys, and more.
+Secrets Manager is for a wide range of secrets,  database credentials, API keys, and more.
 2. **Management**: EC2 key pairs are managed within the EC2 dashboard or via the AWS CLI/SDKs related to EC2.
 Secrets Manager provides a dedicated service for secrets management with features like automatic rotation, access control policies, and auditing capabilities.
 3. **Storage Responsibility**: For key pairs, AWS stores the public key, but you are responsible for the private key.
 With Secrets Manager, AWS manages the encryption and storage of the secrets, reducing the operational burden on users.